FAIRmat-NFDI/pynxtools-apm/docs/reference/camecaroot.md

 Please note that the proprietary file formats RRAW, STR, ROOT, RHIT, and HITS from AMETEK/Cameca are currently not processable with software other than provided by Cameca.
 We have investigated the situation and were able to confirm though that a substantial number of metadata have been documented by Cameca.
-In addition, we have done a successful proof-of-concept to explore a route of reading several pieces of information contained in all of these binary file formats using Python.
+In addition, we have done a successful proof-of-concept to explore a route of reading several pieces of information contained in all of these binary file formats using Python including raw data.

 The main motivation for this was to explore a route that could enable automated mapping and normalizing of some of the metadata into NeXus via a simpler - programmatic approach - than having users to enter the information via e.g. electronic lab notebooks or supplementary files.
 The main motivation to access the binary file structure directly in contrast to using